ksandermann/terraform-module-azure-docker-scaleset/README.md

 into the containers.

 The highly-available setup includes:
-1. A zone-redudant scaleset behind a zone-redudant loadbalancer
+1. A zone-redundant scaleset behind a zone-redundant loadbalancer
 1. Healthchecks of the containers
 1. Automatic OS-upgrades
 1. Automatic instance repair